smarthomeshop/smarthomeshopio-docs/en/ultimatesensor/calibration.md

-# Calibration Guide for UltimateSensor Mini
+# Calibration Guide for UltimateSensor

 Calibrating your UltimateSensor ensures accurate measurements of CO2 levels and other environmental parameters.
 Follow these steps to properly calibrate your sensor.